 In addition, instead of simply dialing a shooter in for static, slow target shooting, the MantisX can be used in much more complex shooting strings as well.
 When body movement and displacement occur, multiple targets are engaged, and magazine changes are required, the MantisX can still teach the shooter critical information about their performance (see below).

 When you buy the MantisX Firearms Training System you will get everything you need to set up the training aid.
 The MantisX system comes in a very nice Pelican 1010 storage case to ensure your sensor remains very well protected while stored or carried.
 Inside the Pelican case you will find the following:

 - MantisX Firearms Training System sensor

 - USB-to-mini cord for downloading recorded sessions to a computer/storage device

-- (1) Page of mounting, download, and operation instructions.
+- one page of mounting, download, and operation instructions.

 The MantisX sensor sits inside a custom-cut piece of foam inside the Pelican 1010 case.
 The USB cord rests on top of the sensor and will allow the shooter to store recorded shooting sessions.
 The USB cord is also the method of recharging the MantisX sensor, so keep that in mind for a long day of shooting.

 The two included mounting screws will be stored underneath the sensor.
 The first is a simple standard-head screw, while the second is an enlarged head with ridges for hand-tightening.
 The second option is great for times when you may not have a standard screwdriver handy.
 Finally, a simple set of instructions is included.